Read time 7 minutes

 There are generally two manual methods to upgrade to SQL 2016, which involve:

-Both of these methods have their own advantages and disadvantages.
+Both of these methods have their advantages and disadvantages.
 The side-by-side upgrade helps in eliminating the registry and system corruption that often sneaks into Windows installations.
 It offers a more stable installation of newer SQL Server.
-Also, you can avail the database on the original system while installing on a new computer.
+Also, you can avail of the database on the original system while installing it on a new computer.

 But, side-by-side upgrade of SQL 2008 is very costly and takes too much time to upgrade the Server.
-In the side-by-side upgrade, you’ll have to backup and restore all the database.
+In the side-by-side upgrade, you’ll have to backup and restore the database.
 Many times, you’ll have to implement a new version of Windows Server, which often requires a new license for the operating system.
 Also, you’ll have to restore the customized settings and properties of SQL server that are changed during migration, and then reapply them to the new SQL server.

 There are many steps involved in the in-place upgrade method.
 You’ll have to follow the instructions and perform the specific steps to upgrade to SQL Server 2016.
-To have a detailed look on how to migrate SQL Server 2008 databases to SQL Server 2016, you can refer to in-place upgrade at Microsoft.
+To have a detailed look at how to migrate SQL Server 2008 databases to SQL Server 2016, you can refer to in-place upgrade at Microsoft.

 When you perform an in-place upgrade from SQL 2008 to SQL 2016, you’ll get to know how much time it takes, as it is a lengthy process.
 Sometimes, users even leave the process in-between because it involves many steps, which become hectic sometimes.
-So, we have a better and best alternative for SQL 2008 database migration to SQL 2016 that offer direct migration without any hassles.
+So, we have a better and best alternative for SQL 2008 database migration to SQL 2016 that offers direct migration without any hassles.